Lefoxxxx/Binary-Representation/README.md

 **Notes**
 - Non‑terminating fractions (e.g., 0.1) are not rounded/capped.
 - Binary input interpretation: a leading `1` in the integer part is treated as negative two’s complement for that input width.
 For unsigned interpretation, prefix a `0` (e.g., `0101`).
-- The filename has a space; use quotes when running: `python3 "Binary representation.py"`.
+- The filename has a space; use quotes when running: `python3 "Binary-representation.py"`.